eleda77/eleda77.github.io/docs/vocab_list.md

 **widdle** - to pee, wee

+**wigeon** - a dabbling duck with mainly reddish-brown and gray plumage, the male having a whistling call

 **winge** - to complain or whine (british spelling of whinge)

+**winkle** - a small herbivorous shore-dwelling mollusk with a spiral shell; aka periwinkle

 **witter** - prattle, babble, chatter